data-solution-automation-engine/DIRECT/DIRECT_Documentation/ETL Framework - 8 - OMD Framework Detailed Design.md

 ### Intent

 This Design Pattern describes the design decisions and considerations that support the implementation of the Operational MetaData (OMD) framework.
-The pattern is related to the A150 - Metadata Model top-level document and its purpose is to define the OMD related processes in more detail.
+The pattern is related to the A150 - Metadata Model top-level document and its purpose is to define the related processes in more detail.

 ### Positioning